andersvestengen/Phd-interview-project/implementation_notes.md

     I would argue that in this case I don't care about the DFS-part of the statistics, only the overall survival-rate is important.

         - There maybe a need to revisit and revise this, but for now the DFS columns will be removed (correlation would be absurd if they should remain?)

+DFS vs OS analysis:
+    - DFS can be seen as a competing risk versus 'Ordinary Survival', therefore separate analysis is prudent.
+So either use a competing-risk model, or do joint analysis.

+    - I should come back to this and check which of the survival models in my list is potentially capable of competing-risk or joint analysis.